warybyte/html_bgtool/README.md

 # html_bgtool
 Workstation background changer with the flexibility of a web page.

 This might seem like a re-invention of Conky because it is.
 I tried Conky for about a year and never really got it to work exactly like I wanted.
 Being a novice to Lua scripting didn't help, so I went about using technology I'm more familiar with to accomplish something similar.
-Hopefully others find the idea of converting an easily edited HTML/CSS file into a functional background.
+Hopefully others find the idea and use of pretty common tools.

 To start, you'll need to install the 'imgkit' library in your Python environment.
 It's a nifty wrapper for wkhtmltopdf which I installed using Pip.